XR-Studios/xr-studios.github.io/components.md

     - Selects the *index*-th option from the Dropdown as if it had been selected by the user.
 - `int size()`
     - Returns an int for how many options are in the dropdown
+- `string getSelected()`
+    - Returns a string for the currently selected option.
+Returns this dropdown's label if nothing has been selected.

 #### Instantiation
 > Constructors: